gabrielelana/hangman-http-kata/take-001-explore-server-protocol/README.md

  "description": "Invalid field [guess] - \"doxographical\" must have length <= 1" }
 ```
-Nope... one characted at time, and... in the end...
+Nope… one character at time, and… in the end…
 ```
 http://me%40example.com:hangman@balanced-hangman.herokuapp.com/prisoners/5guXaUAUQY8=/guesses> body-set
 *** Enter two blank lines, or hit Ctrl-D, to signify the end of the body